| True Stories? Urban Legends? Chain Letters? Could be one or all

 tablecloth?"
 The pastor explained.
 The woman asked him to check the lower right

 corner to see if the initials, EBG, were crocheted into it there.
 They were.
+These were the initials of the woman, & she had made this tablecloth 35

 years before, in Austria.
 The woman could hardly believe it, as the pastor told how he had